-Policy Objective:

-Improve

-community

-communications
+Improve community communications infrastructure

-Policy C5 Broadband/Communications Infrastructure
+Policy C4 Broadband/Communications Infrastructure

-Development proposals that seek to expand the Electronic Communication Networks and high-speed broadband, along with improvements to connectivity, that benefit the Parish will be supported where:
+Insofar as planning permission is required development proposals that seek to expand the Electronic Communication Networks and high-speed broadband, along with improvements to connectivity that benefit the Parish will be supported where:

-- the applicant has demonstrated that there are no opportunities to erect apparatus on existing buildings, masts or other structures; and - the numbers of radio and telecommunication masts are kept to a minimum, consistent with the efficient operation of the network; and - 3. the development has been sited and designed to minimise the impact on the character and appearance of the AONB.
+- 1. the applicant has demonstrated that there are no opportunities to erect apparatus on existing buildings, masts or other structures; and - the numbers of radio and telecommunication masts are kept to a minimum, consistent with the efficient operation of the network; and - 3. the development has been sited and designed to minimise the impact on the character and appearance of the AONB.